 Due to resource limitations and limited public information about private employers, it is not possible for us to actively rate most employers without a survey.

-If your business meets the above criteria and you are authorized to represent your employer and its policies, please e-mail email@example.com to participate in the CEI.
+If your business is eligible and you are authorized to represent your employer and its policies, please e-mail firstname.lastname@example.org to participate in the CEI.
 If you are not authorized to participate on your employer's behalf, please forward the appropriate contacts with name, position, e-mail and mailing address to us.
 Appropriate contacts can include professionals in:

 - Human Resources,